-But if we’re being honest, stealth camping is our least preferred method to camp for free.
-That’s because this overnight solution is the least safe from intruders and has the highest chance for you to get in trouble with the authorities.
+But if we’re being honest, stealth camping is our least preferred method of camping for free.
+That’s because this overnight solution is the least safe from intruders and has the highest chance of getting you in trouble with the authorities.
 It’s also the most annoying to the local residents.
-Would you like it if your own neighborhood street became a popular urban camping location?
+Would you like it if your neighborhood street became a popular urban camping location?

-Not only is stealth camping our least preferred method, but we also almost never do it.
-There’s just too many better options that are safer and legally allowed (a nearby Walmart would be our pick).
+Not only is stealth camping our least preferred method, but we also rarely do it.
+There are too many better options that are safer and legally allowed (a nearby Walmart would be our pick).

-To learn more about why we don’t recommend stealth camping, check out our post: Why Stealth Camping Is A Terrible Idea.
+To learn why we don’t recommend stealth camping, check out our post: Why Stealth Camping Is A Terrible Idea.

 Best Tips for Finding Free Campsites

-Finding free places to camp during van life is a bit of an art form.
+Finding free places to camp during van life is an art form.
 And it can take some time to learn how to search for a free site quickly and get it right the first time.
-That being said, here are some of our tips to finding free places to camp with your RV.
+That being said, here are some of our tips for finding free places to camp with your RV.

-- Plan Ahead – Don’t get stuck trying to search for an overnight spot after dusk.
+- Plan Ahead – Don’t get stuck searching for an overnight spot after dusk.

-- Take Advantage Of Good Reception – If you have full cell reception now, use it.
+- Take Advantage Of Good Reception – Use it now if you have full cell reception.
 Don’t wait until later.
 You might end up in a reception dead zone.

-- Don’t Get Discouraged – Just because you had a terrible experience at one free camp site, don’t get discouraged.
-Use it as a learning opportunity and keep searching for the next great place.
+- Don’t Get Discouraged – Just because you had a terrible experience at one free campsite, don’t get discouraged.
+Use it as a learning opportunity and search for the next great place.

 Not every free camping spot is a fantastic place.
-Sometimes you just need a ‘good enough’ location to carry you over until the next morning.
+Sometimes, you just need a ‘good enough’ location to carry you over until the following day.